 In reality, there is no “high-resolution CCTV” when compared to the digital images captured by an IP camera.
 The highest-resolution CCTV security camera will capture images that are blurry or grainy compared to digital cameras.
 This is especially true if the object is moving quickly or the environment is dark.

-The problem is the technology itself is simply outdated, causing distortion of the video images no matter how much you paid for the camera.
+The problem is that when compared to IP cameras, analog CCTV technology itself is simply outdated, causing distortion of the video images no matter how much you paid for the camera.
 You can add a DVR to record the images you film on a CCTV camera.
 However, even though the analog signal converts to digital to record to the DVR, the footage itself will still be blurrier than that of a completely digital camera.

-Footage quality is a top benefit of IP cameras, because seeing and recording an image is the entire point.
+Footage quality is a top benefit of IP cameras vs. analog ones, because seeing and recording an image is the entire point.
 However, there are pros and cons when comparing CCTV analog vs. IP Cameras.

 Image Transmission and Storage